joseandres94/RfX-Copilot/README.md

   - Structured list of gaps and risks, with severity levels and supporting context.
 - **Conversational copilot**
   - Chat with the copilot about any aspect of the RfX or generated artifacts.
+  - RAG‑grounded answers combining the original RfX chunks, the DIC, the demo brief and the gap analysis.
   - Supports both **text input** and **voice input** (STT), and optional **voice output** (TTS).
 - **Bilingual UX**
   - English / Svenska UI, plus language selector and prompt conditioning for LLM calls.